Diss track: Contemporary hip-hop rivalries

-Online renaissance
+Online personalities

-Diss tracks found a resurgence in the late 2010s as personalities from platforms outside of music, especially YouTubers, entered the medium.
-Diss tracks performed especially well on the platform, often drawing tens or hundreds of millions of views, spawning internet memes, and earning millions of dollars in AdSense revenue for their creators.
-Notable participants in this movement included Logan Paul, Jake Paul, RiceGum, and KSI, with PewDiePie and IDubbbzTV being large creators who've engaged in diss track parodies.

-In 2018, YouTuber Jake Paul was certified RIAA platinum for his track "It's Everyday Bro", and YouTubers RiceGum and Alissa Violet were certified platinum for "It's Every Night Sis", the diss track they made in response.
+In the late 2010s, personalities from outside the music industry – especially YouTubers – began releasing diss tracks.
+Diss tracks performed especially well on YouTube, often drawing tens or hundreds of millions of views, spawning internet memes, and earning millions of dollars in AdSense revenue for their creators.
+Notable YouTubers who have released diss tracks include Logan Paul, Jake Paul, RiceGum, KSI, PewDiePie, and IDubbbzTV.
+In 2018, YouTuber Jake Paul was certified platinum for his track "It's Everyday Bro", and YouTubers RiceGum and Alissa Violet were certified platinum for "It's Every Night Sis", the diss track they made in response.

+In January 2016, rapper B.o.B. and astrophysicist Neil DeGrasse Tyson engaged in a public argument on Twitter after B.o.B. claimed that the Earth was flat.
+The argument culminated with B.o.B. releasing a diss track against Tyson, titled "Flatline"; Tyson subsequently enlisted his nephew, Stephen Tyson, to write and record a rebuttal titled "Flat to Fact".

+Brands

-In 2022, Rapper Pusha T and Arby's made a diss track against McDonald's Filet-O-Fish, saying, "A little cube of fish from a clown is basic", among other criticisms.
+In 2022, rapper Pusha T and restaurant chain Arby's collaborated to promote Arby's new Spicy Fish Sandwich by releasing a diss track aimed at McDonald's Filet-O-Fish.
+Pusha and Arby's followed the track with a second one, later in the year, which criticized the McRib.